 - 1. Dulled foot traction devices allowed on the running boards. - a.
 ON THE FLAT OF THE RUNNING BOARD traction devices must be dulled and be no higher than 1⁄2 inch above the flat of the base of the traction device. - b.
 ON TOP OF THE ROLLED EDGE traction devised must be dulled and be no higher than 1⁄4 inch above the top of the rolled edge of the running board. - c.
 The traction device may extend a maximum of 1⁄4 inch beyond the side of the rolled edge for mounting.
 There shall be no sharp edges to the side of the rolled edge. - d.
-Foot stirrups and side tunnel traction pads may be added. - 2.
+Foot stirrups and side tunnel traction pads may be - 2.
 Running board extensions are not allowed. - 3.
 The rear snow flap must be in contact with the course surface when driver is seated. - 4.
-The rear snow flap must be constructed of a semi-rigid material such as HD polyethylene or UHMW polyethylene. - 5.
-Extra hood tie-down straps can be added, and existing hardware can be changed to accept new straps - 6.
-Orange is not allowed on snowmobiles in Sno-Cross racing.
+The rear snow flap must be constructed on semi-rigid material such as HD polyethylene or UHMW polyethylene.